“Out — out are the lights — out all!

 In a desperate attempt to keep panic from sweeping the US, the Government tried to clamp down on the news, hoping to get the situation under control quickly, but that hope was short lived.
 The news broke as the Governor of New York mobilized the guard and sent them into New York City, where they were deployed in penny packets and overwhelmed, their deaths filmed and broadcast to the world on International news channels and the internet.

-By 10 Am Eastern Time riots were being reported in every major city of the United States.
+By 10 Am Eastern Time random attacks had turned into riots and were being reported in every major city of the United States.
 By 11 Am it was being called a disease, The CDC speculated that it was a Bio Weapon.
 They were wrong and regardless it was to little and to late.
 By nightfall, civilization would be hanging by a thread.
 In a week it would be gone

 The class was silent except for the scuff of feet and sudden exhalations as they worked thru the advanced set of Kata’s.
 Occasionally the instructor would correct a student then step back and watch, showing neither approval nor disapproval as he gazed at them.
 Allen Spears, the Sensei, at 54, had the lean, muscular frame of a man who had been active his entire life, his dark hair, sprinkled with gray, was kept cut short.